Fall River Public Library

 Using your library card, you can browse for e-books online, add them to your cart, and check them out, just like checking out a physical book.
 Unlike a physical book, they don't need to be returned.
 When the loan time (your choice of 7, 14, or 21 days) expires, they will automatically be deleted from your device.
 You can still return them earlier if you want to, but this must be done from within your reading app.
 Some books can also be renewed from the reading app.

 Downloading books may seem complicated the first time you do it, but it's easy once you get started.
 There's a Quick Start Guide on the main download page, and other help, including a guided tour.
 The library also offers free one-on-one or small group classes.
-Call 508-324-2700 and ask for reference or tech services, or email firstname.lastname@example.org to schedule a class.
+Call 508-324-2700 and ask for reference services, or email email@example.com to schedule a one-on-one tech help session.

 Axis 360 is a new service for Fall River Public Library cardholders only.
 It gives readers even more choices for e-books and offers the Blio reader app.
 Blio is fully compatible with most screen readers, such as JAWS and Window-Eyes, allowing readers who are blind or have limited eyesight to enjoy a full range of books.
 Axis 360 also allows readers to enjoy the same book across different platforms, so you can download a book to your home computer, then read it on your phone.
 You can also get these titles in Adobe ePub or PDF or download a Kindle app.